An important note regarding this FAQ

 Yes, many forms are already online — including the declaration of major — and we are moving others online as well.
 This method has been in place for the last year.

-- Will there be an alternative for the EPIC Experience?
+- Is there be an alternative for the EPIC Experience?
 What about Bonner service?

 The Center for Global and Community Education has been working diligently to generate alternative options for students who have not yet been able to use their one EPIC Advantage experience funding.
-These options will include virtual opportunities during the upcoming fall semester.
-More details will come later in the summer.
+These options will include virtual opportunities.

 For this year, there will not be Bonner in-person service and internships due to COVID-19; however, we will have remote service and internships instead.
 Those administering the Bonner program are diligently seeking remote opportunities for all scholars in the program.